 Always it’s the landscape which inspires.
 The remote Ardnamurchan peninsula with its lonely lighthouse marking the most westerly point in mainland Britain.
 Amazing rock pinnacles and basalt cliffs at Trotternish on Skye, the sandstone peaks of Torridon in Wester Ross and the ancient Caledonian pine forests of Glen Affric and Rothiemurchus.

 The Highlands offers some of the best food anywhere in Scotland.
 Sample the finest venison from Highland estates or freshly caught seafood from west coast waters, including lobsters, scallops and prawns.
 And to finish, how about a dram of Highland malt?
-Talisker, Glenmorangie or Old Pulteney - the taste and choice is as varied as the unforgettable landscape.
+Talisker, Glenmorangie or Old Pulteney - the taste and choice of whisky is as varied as the unforgettable landscape.